zextras/tech-doc/source/_includes/_installation/steps-hostname.rst

 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

 |product| needs a valid FQDN as hostname and a valid entry in the
 :file:`/etc/hosts` file.
+Therefore, it is necessary to take care of properly configuring the :file:`/etc/hosts` file, otherwise the services will not be able to bind to the correct address, leading to a disruption in |product|\'s functionality.

 To configure them, execute these two commands.
 First, set the hostname

 .. code:: console